alker0/chezmoi.vim/README.md

 ```
 This plugin resolves the special prefixes automatically therefore highlighting for bash is applied correctly.

-If the file is chezmoi template, this plugin merge syntax highlighting as follows:
+If the file is chezmoi template, this plugin merges syntax highlighting as follows:
 * `dot_vimrc.tmpl` => `vim` + `go-template`
 * `.chezmoitemplates/foo.toml` => `toml` + `go-template`